wkh237/react-native-fetch-blob/README.md

 **Set Temp File Extension**

 Sometimes you might need a file extension for some reason.
-For example, when using file path as source of `Image` component, the path should end with something like .png or .jpg, you can do this by add `appendExt` option to `config`.
+For example, when using file path as the source of `Image` component, the path should end with something like .png or .jpg, you can do this by add `appendExt` option to `config`.

 ```js
 RNFetchBlob